raycast/extensions/extensions/scaleway/README.md

 - Go to the [Scaleway console](https://console.scaleway.com)
 - Click on your organisation at the top right, and go to `Credentials`
-- Generate a new API key with a purpose e.g. `raycast`, and copy your `Secret Key`
+- Generate a new API key with a purpose e.g. `raycast`, and copy your `Access Key` and `Secret Key`
-- Open a Scaleway command in Raycast and enter your `Secret Key`
+- Open a Scaleway command in Raycast and enter your `Access Key` and `Secret Key`

 ![configure-extension](./media/configure-extension.png)